JNellNiz/ML_Project_4/README.md

 # Overview:
 The goal of project 4 is to successfully make a house price predictor using machine learning.
 The problem that we are tackling is the lack of information for prices of new homes.
-The libraries that will be used are pandas, matplotlib, and seaborn.

 ## Approach:
 The plan of action consists of acquiring datasets, creating a process for modeling, modeling the data, and model optimization.
 Acquiring the dataset consists of gathering data from various libraries like Kaggle and Medium.